*Tuesday, June 6, 7:30-9:30 A.M.

 MEET: on Walnut Spring Lane at the Walnut Spring Park sign one block East of University Dr. From there we’ll walk to the marsh.

 SUPPLIES: Dress to get dirty.
 Waterproof footwear a plus.
 Gloves and clippers provided, or bring your own.
 If weather is too cold or wet, Greg will cancel.
 Call to confirm.

 THE PROJECT: Remove invasive plants (privet,Tartarian honeysuckle, multiflora rose) that are crowding out native shrubs, filling up the wetland, choking walnut trees, and blocking the view from the bird blind.

 LEADERSHIP: The project is led by Greg Williams, a PA IPL board member with decades of environmental education and habitat care experience.
 Greg also leads work parties on the Lower Trail.
 At Walnut Springs, 30 different workers have logged almost 150 hours of work, in the last 8 months.
 Get on our email list and get updates.

 Lots of climate work can be pretty conceptual and long-developing.
-This project, by contrast, involves physical work that actually improves biodiversity and resilience in the face of climate change.
+In these work parties, by contrast, we will do physical work that actually improves resilience in the face of climate change.